The crystal clear waters surrounding Providencia Island, Colombia are as gorgeous as any you'll find on our beautiful blue planet.

 If you walk another ten minutes up the coast, you'll reach Morgan's Head, a rocky outcropping supposedly in the shape of the pirate Henry Morgan.

 Morgan took control of Providencia and Santa Catalina in December 1670 and used them as a base to launch raids on the Spanish in Panama.

 Before the fort, I came across a dynamic local with a makeshift beach bar renting snorkeling gear.

 The waters around Santa Catalina are supposed to be terrific; however, I wanted to keep working my way around the island.

 I did, however, stop long enough to buy a coconut drink for a few bucks.

-Back in my golf cart, I continued driving down the west coast of Providencia until I saw a big octopus sculpture in front of a sign pointing to Almond Bay.
+Back in my golf cart, I continued driving down the west coast of Providencia until I saw a giant octopus sculpture in front of a sign pointing to Almond Bay.